Centre for Regenerative Medicine

 Contact details

-To study this we use in vitro and ex vivo cultures of rodents and use human ES derived cells, human post mortem tissue and in vivo rodent and zebrafish models.
-We seek to understand better the remyelination process (often using imaging), and find targets to be able to manipulate it, using both candidate and screening approaches.
-We manipulate levels of molecules of interest with recombinant proteins, lentiviral transduction and using transgenic animals.
-We are particularly interested in molecules that control recruitment of oligodendrocyte precursor cells into demyelinated lesions, and are currently investigating small molecule inhibitors of chemorepulsive factors for OPCs.
+To study this we use in vitro and ex vivo cultures from rodents and use human ES-derived cells, human post mortem tissue and in vivo rodent and zebrafish models.
+We seek to understand better the remyelination process, and find targets to be able to manipulate it, using both candidate and screening approaches.
+We manipulate levels of molecules of interest with recombinant proteins, viral transduction and using transgenic animals.

 Group Members